Smile-SA/gdpr-dump/docs/03-template-recommendations.md

 # Template Recommendations

+## Performance

+Since this tool is a pure PHP implementation of a MySQL dumper, it is way slower than mysqldump.

+If the database to dump has very large tables, it is strongly recommended to use the [table filter](docs/02-configuration#user-content-filtering-values) mechanism.

 ## Custom Tables

 If your project has custom tables with sensible data, your config file must declare converters that anonymizes this data.